JuliaAI/MLJBalancing.jl/README.md

 #### Construct a BalancedBaggingClassifier
-In this you must specify the model, and optionally specify the number of bags `T` and the random number generator `rng`.
+In this you must specify some probabilistic model, and optionally specify the number of bags `T` and the random number generator `rng`.
 If `T` is not specified it is set as the ratio between the majority and minority counts.
 If `rng` isn't specified then `default_rng()` is used.

 ```julia
 LogisticClassifier = @load LogisticClassifier pkg=MLJLinearModels verbosity=0